 The argument for Salesforce’s Agentforce future is not without merit.
 If agentic AI genuinely automates significant portions of enterprise sales development, customer service, and marketing operations, the company that owns the system of record for those workflows — the CRM data — is positioned to capture disproportionate value.
 Salesforce’s Data Cloud product, which consolidates customer data from multiple sources into a single profile accessible to Agentforce agents, is a serious competitive asset if enterprises invest in it properly.

-The company has built genuine infrastructure advantages over decades: workflow automation, integration ecosystem, security and compliance architecture, and a customer success organisation that has learned how to manage large enterprise deployments.
+The company has built genuine infrastructure advantages over decades: workflow automation, integration suite, security and compliance architecture, and a customer success organisation that has learned how to manage large enterprise deployments.
 Those advantages do not disappear because newer AI-native competitors have better models.
 They provide a durable base on which AI capabilities can be deployed at enterprise scale, which is genuinely harder than deploying them at startup scale.

 Marc Benioff’s aggressive Agentforce marketing at every public opportunity has been somewhat counterproductive — it has raised expectations beyond what the near-term revenue trajectory can realistically support, which sets up quarterly earnings disappointments.
 But the underlying direction is not wrong.
 Enterprise AI is going to accrue disproportionately to the companies that own clean, structured, workflow-integrated data at scale.
 Salesforce owns that for sales and service workflows in a way that few competitors can match.